dafny-lang/dafny/docs/DafnyRef/integration-cs/IntegrationCS.md

 | function (arrow) types        | Func<T',U'> |
 |-------------------------------|------------------------------|

-A Dafny `class` or `trait` has object identity: the verifier assumes that `==` on such a type, and the `set`, `multiset`, and `map` collections over it, compare by identity.
-A C# class named by an `{:extern}` declaration should therefore not override `Equals` and `GetHashCode`: the verifier assumes object identity, so any other equality — structural equality being the common case — can let the compiled program contradict what was proved.
+A Dafny `class` or `trait` has object identity, and the verifier assumes that `==` and the built-in collections compare such values by identity.
+A C# class named by an `{:extern}` declaration should therefore not override `Equals` and `GetHashCode`: any other equality — structural equality being the common case — can let the compiled program contradict what was proved, for example by making two distinct objects that were proved unequal compare equal, or by giving a `set` fewer elements than was verified.
 Dafny does not currently check this.
 A type whose equality should be structural is better modelled as a Dafny `datatype`, or, when it must be backed by C# code, as an opaque value type `type {:extern} T(==)`, whose equality the verifier leaves uninterpreted and whose C# `Equals` and `GetHashCode` are then used at run time without